Digits-Partners/Articles/README.md

 First we need to care about the words representation (inputs and/or outputs)

-- Step1: Build a sizable dictionnary that best reflects the words and terms universe within the area of interest.
+- Step1: Build a sizable dictionnary (large corpus) that best reflects the words and terms universe within the area of interest.
 All words within the dictionnary are ordered and indexed.

-- Step2: Each word is represented by a (one-hot) vector of same size as the dictionary.
+- Step2: Tokenize your input.
+Each tokenized word is represented by a (one-hot) vector of same size as the dictionary.
 Set 1 at the position where the word matches the dictionary entry and 0 eslewhere.
 This is simply a binary projection of the word on the dictionnay space.

+- Step3: Apply word stemming to reduce if appropriate for your purpose (the key benefit here is the reduction of the corpus size)

-- Step3: Each (one-hot) vector from step2 is represented within a word embending space (dimentionality reduction techniques).
+- Step4: Each (one-hot) vector from step2 is represented within a word embending space (dimentionality reduction techniques).

 | Notation | Description |
 | :--- | :--- |